patrickbucher/algorithms/diary.md

 the leftmost spot, turning `j` negative _after_ the operation).
 So there must be a more elegant solution to this, which I'll attempt to find later.

+I figured a way out to avoid negative values for `j` by dragging an additional variable for the insertion position along.
+Unfortunately, I spent a lot of time because I got reverse ranges (e.g. `j..=0`) wrong; in Rust, you have to write them as `(0..=j).rev()`.

 # 2023-08-02 (We)

 I implemented the remainder (linear search, binary addition and conversion) in